Bea-Taylor/ProbAI-notes/ProbAI_summary.md

 No one size fits all!
 Bayesian workflow is all about updating and considering what we're doing as we go.

-Have postdoc positions at Oxford - contact: Seth Flaxman, Elizaveta Semenova.

 ## Variational Inference and Optimization 1 - Helge Langseth, Andres Masegosa, Thomas Nielsen

 ### Part 1 (Before lunch)